-4.3 The balance of Navigation earmarked reserves within this total is £962,956.
+3.3 The balance of Navigation earmarked reserves within this total is £962,956.

-5 Other Significant Issues
+4 Other Significant Issues

-5.1 There are no other significant issues arising from the preparation of the accounts which it is considered need to be drawn to the attention of the Committee.
+4.1 There are no other significant issues arising from the preparation of the accounts which it is considered need to be drawn to the attention of the Authority at this stage.

-6 Annual Governance Statement
+5 Annual Governance Statement

-6.1 The Accounts and Audit (England) Regulations 2011 contain a requirement that an Annual Governance Statement, prepared in accordance with proper practices in relation to internal control, must be approved by the relevant body and must accompany the Statement of Accounts.
-The draft Annual Governance Statement will be considered at the September meeting prior to the approval of the Audited Statement of Accounts.
-The Solicitor and Monitoring Office will provide a verbal update on its progress at the meeting.
+5.1 The Accounts and Audit (England) Regulations 2011 contain a requirement that an Annual Governance Statement, prepared in accordance with proper practices in relation to internal control, must be approved by the relevant body and must accompany the Statement of Accounts.
+The draft Annual Governance Statement is set out for consideration as a separate report on this agenda, and will be appended to the Statement of Accounts once it has been approved.

-7 Audit of the Statement of Accounts
+6 Audit of the Statement of Accounts

-- 7.1 The Authority's external auditors, Ernst & Young, will be undertaking the audit of these accounts during August and September 2015, and are required to complete the audit and issue the value for money conclusion by 30 September.
-The audit timetable was set out in the Audit Plan presented at the last meeting of this Committee, 10 February 2015. - 7.2 Upon completion the audit report will be signed and incorporated into the Statement of Accounts.
+6.1 The Authority's External Auditors, Ernst and Young, have been undertaking the audit of these accounts during September 2015, and are required to complete the audit and issue the value for money conclusion by 30 September.
+Upon completion the audit report will be signed and incorporated into the Statement of Accounts.